Veal: Cruelty to calves

 Calves need to exercise to ensure normal bone and muscle development.
 Calves at pasture not only walk but also run about, jump and play.
 Calves in veal crates cannot turn around, walk or run; this results in calves that may stumble or have difficulty walking when finally taken for slaughter.
 There is a general increase in knee and hock swelling as crate width decreases.
-These challenges no longer exist, as US farmers have adopted the practice of raising veal in groups.

 Under natural conditions calves continue to suckle 3 to 6 times a day for up to 5 months.
-Veal crates prevented this social interaction.
-Furthermore, some calves were reared in crates with solid walls that prevented visual or tactile contact with their neighbours.
+Veal crates prevent this social interaction.
+Furthermore, some calves were reared in crates with solid walls that prevent visual or tactile contact with their neighbours.
 It has been shown that calves will work for social contact with other calves.

 To maintain personal hygiene and help prevent disease, calves lick themselves to groom; cattle naturally lick all the parts of their body they can reach.
 However, tethering prevents calves from licking the hind parts of their body.
 Excessive licking of the forelegs (another abnormal behaviour) is common in stall and tether systems.

 In the US, young milk-fed veal calves may be raised in individual pens up to a maximum of ten weeks of age and are typically in visual and tactile contact with their neighbors.
 Milk-fed veal calves are never tethered, allowing them to easily groom themselves.